Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

 If someone suspects gasoline poisoning, they should always call Poison Control, which people in the U.S. can reach by calling 1-800-222-1222.

-It is vital to call for help immediately if someone is unconscious or having a seizure.
+Call for help immediately if someone is unconscious or having a seizure.